department-of-veterans-affairs/django-designstandards/README.md

 Make your templates extend from the base template in this app:

-    {% extend "base.html" %}
+    {% extend "designstandards/base.html" %}

-OR include the same JS and CSS files as designstandards/templates/base.html
+OR include the same JS and CSS files as in (designstandards/templates/designstandards/base.html)[designstandards/templates/designstandards/base.html].